Marvel's Avengers (video game): Main story

-During their search for parts to help Stark, Kamala and Banner stumble upon the Ant Hill, an Inhuman sanctuary and the Resistance's headquarters run by Hank Pym.
-While assisting them, Kamala disobeys orders and attempts to raid an A.I.M. facility alone to rescue Inhuman prisoners, but is captured.
+During their search for parts to help Stark, Kamala and Banner stumble upon the Ant Hill, an Inhuman sanctuary and the resistance's headquarters run by Hank Pym.
+While assisting them, Kamala disobeys orders and attempts to raid an A.I.M. facility alone to save Inhuman prisoners, but is captured.
 While in custody, she learns Rappaccini's efforts to make an Inhuman cure are unsuccessful, leading Tarleton to prioritize the manufacturing of Adaptoid androids.
-Romanoff drops her cover within A.I.M. and infiltrates the facility.
-She captures Rappaccini, frees Kamala, and reveals her identity as Tiny Dancer.
+Natasha Romanoff drops her cover within A.I.M. and infiltrates the facility.
+She captures Rappaccini, frees Kamala, and reveals her identity as "Tiny Dancer".
 Banner attempts to interrogate Rappaccini about the Adaptoid laboratory's whereabouts, but the latter resists before A.I.M. forces attack the Chimera and retrieve her.
-Witnessing the attack, Thor intervenes and rejoins the Avengers.
-J.A.R.V.I.S. restores the footage which shows Captain America ordering Tarleton to seal him inside so he can destroy the Chimera's reactor, apparently causing the explosion.
-Believing A-Day really was their fault, the Avengers fragment.
+Witnessing the attack, Thor Odinson intervenes and re-joins the Avengers.
+J.A.R.V.I.S. restores the footage which shows Rogers ordering Tarleton to seal him inside so he can destroy the Chimera's reactor, apparently causing the explosion.
+Believing A-Day really was their fault, the Avengers disband again.

 While reviewing the interrogation footage, Kamala realizes A.I.M.'s Adaptoid laboratory is located off-world in a satellite called Ambrosia.
 She relays this information to the Avengers and rallies them with a heartfelt speech.
-Stark upgrades his suit to achieve space travel and infiltrates the satellite where he discovers that Captain America is alive and placed in suspended animation so Rappaccini could harvest his blood to power the Adaptoids and covertly accelerate Tarleton's mutation.
-Thor comes to their rescue and Captain America reveals that he destroyed the reactor because it was unearthing an unidentified object underneath the bay that threatened to destabilize the San Andreas Fault and destroy California.
-Meanwhile, Tarleton discovers that Rappaccini's serum, while ostensibly keeping him alive, has deliberately induced his mutations and injects Rappaccini with it in retaliation.
+Stark upgrades his suit to achieve space travel and infiltrates the satellite where he discovers Rogers is alive and placed in suspended animation so Rappaccini could harvest his blood to power the Adaptoids and covertly accelerate Tarleton's mutation.
+Thor comes to their rescue and they return to the Chimera, where Rogers reveals that he destroyed the reactor because it was unearthing an unidentified object underneath the bay that threatened to destabilize the San Andreas Fault and destroy California.
+Meanwhile, Tarleton discovers that Rappaccini's serum, while ostensibly keeping him alive, has deliberately induced his mutations and injects her with it in retaliation.

 Reassembled, the Avengers deduce that Rappaccini hired Taskmaster to hijack the Chimera and steal the Terrigen Crystal, which unearthed the buried object in the bay.
-They learn that Tarleton, now calling himself "MODOK", plans to exterminate Inhumans around the world and commit suicide afterwards.
-The Avengers storm his San Francisco fortress, but MODOK activates the object — a massive Kree Sentry — and overpowers them.
-Kamala unexpectedly grows to giant size, destroys the Kree Sentry, and sends MODOK falling into the bay.
+They learn that Tarleton, now calling himself "M.O.D.O.K.", plans to exterminate Inhumans around the world and commit suicide afterwards.
+The Avengers storm his fortress, but M.O.D.O.K. activates the object—a massive Kree Sentry—and overpowers them.
+Kamala unexpectedly grows to giant size, destroys the Kree Sentry, and sends M.O.D.O.K falling into the bay.
 After her recovery, Kamala returns home to her father Yusuf who allows her to discreetly join the Avengers.

-In a mid-credits scene, Rappaccini becomes A.I.M.'s undisputed leader, the Scientist Supreme, while the Sentry's remains launches a pod into space.
+In a mid-credits scene, Rappaccini becomes A.I.M.'s new leader, the Scientist Supreme, while the Kree Sentry's remains launches a pod into space.
 In a post-credits scene, Maria Hill rallies the Avengers to undermine A.I.M.'s activities.

-Side Stories
+Side stories

 Throughout the story progression, six side missions can be unlocked.